Code-4-Community/scaffolding/README.md

 Run `git submodule update --remote` to pull the latest changes from the component library

 When cloning the repo, make sure to add the `--recurse-modules` flag to also clone the component library submodule (e.g. `git clone --recurse-submodules https://github.com/Code-4-Community/scaffolding.git` for the `scaffolding` repo)

+Run `yarn test` to run unit tests and `yarn test:watch` to run them in watch mode.